brittonlaroche/MongoDB-Demos/Analytics/connect/README.md

 ## 5. Create Scripts that call the API
-Everything done above can be scripted through the Atlas API the over all refernce is listed below:
+Everything done above can be scripted through the Atlas API.
+The over all reference is listed below:
 https://docs.atlas.mongodb.com/reference/api-resources/

 For database users: